Pastelón (Puerto Rican–Style Plantain Lasagna)

 5. Grate cheese (3 cups), chop culantro, and beat eggs.
 Coat 13- x 9-inch baking dish with spray.
 Arrange one-half plantains in bottom of dish.
 Top with one-half each meat mixture (about 3 ½ cups), cheese, and culantro.
 Repeat with remaining half each plantains, meat mixture, and culantro.
 Pour eggs over mixture and tilt pan to distribute evenly; top with remaining half cheese.

 6. Bake 30–35 minutes until edges are bubbling and top is golden.
 Let stand to cool 20 minutes.
-Cut into 12 squares; serve with Avocado-Olive Salad.
+Cut into 12 squares.

 Ingredients